danicat/pacgo/step01/README.md

 Let's start by reading the `maze01.txt` file.

-We are going to use the function `Open` from the `os` package to open the it, and an scanner object from the buffered IO package (`bufio`) to read it to memory (to a global variable called `maze`).
+We are going to use the function `Open` from the `os` package to open it, and an scanner object from the buffered IO package (`bufio`) to read it to memory (to a global variable called `maze`).
 Finally we need to release the file handler by calling `os.Close`.

 All that comes together as the code below: